waltherg/TLDRMed/README.md

 As the development environment is the only one implemented so far this should start the application on a local development server and is then accessible in your web browser at `http://localhost:5000`.

+## License

+This code is distributed under the BSD 3-Clause License.
+Please read LICENSE for more details.